 We eat meals with others and invite them into the community of God.

 Meals are a daily reminder of our common need for God to provide for us—both physically and spiritually.
 Jesus called us to remember Him and His sacrifice for us through a meal.
 When we eat together, we commune around this truth.
-We regularly eat meals with those not in our immediate family or circle of close friends, discipling them toward a life of dependence on God.
+We regularly eat meals with those who are not always in our immediate family or circle of close friends, and we disciple them toward a life of dependence on God.

 (Leviticus 23:1–44; Matthew 6:11; 26:17–30; Acts 2:46–47; Romans 12:13)